hazemKrimi/hamdi-portfolio/README.md

-# hamdi-portfolio
+# Hamdi Portfolio
-A portfolio for a friend
+A portfolio website for my friend

+Huge thanks to [Skander Zaatir](https://dribbble.com/Skander_za) for designing this template